biojava/biojava.github.io/_wikis/BioJava3_eclipse.md

 3. Import Maven projects from the git repository.
     1. Right click on the biojava git repository in the Git Repositories viewer.
 Select 'Import Maven Projects...'
-    2. Select all modules and click Finish
+    2. Select all modules and click Finish.
+Eclipse will download the source code in the background, indicated by the progress bar in the lower right corner.
+After a few minutes the Package Explorer pane should populate with the BioJava submodules.

 4. Initiate git tracking for the projects
     1. Select all biojava modules in the Project Explorer